Euston tunnel

 Euston tunnel is a tunnel currently planned in London that will carry the High Speed 2 (HS2) railway between Euston railway station and Old Oak Common railway station.

 Work to prepare the site for construction was undertaken in the late 2010s, such as the clearance of the old carriage sheds near Euston station in 2018.
 A legal challenge to the tunnel's design was defeated in mid-2020.
 During October 2020, HS2 Ltd ordered the two tunnel boring machines (TBMs) from Herrenknecht that will excavate the tunnel.
-Excavation is scheduled to take place between 2022 and 2024.
+Excavation of the tunnels is expected to begin in Spring 2026.

 History

 To bring the HS2 high speed line into London, it was decided that a series of twin-bore tunnels underneath the city would be the most practical approach.
 These will have a combined total of 42 km, roughly equivalent in length to those built for the Crossrail programme.
 Responsibility for the construction of the section between central London and the M25 has been assigned to HS2's main works contractor, Skanska Costain STRABAG JV.
 In total, it has been envisaged that ten tunnel boring machines (TBMs) will be used to bore the 102 km of tunnelling along the HS2 route between the West Midlands and London.

 During 2018, the disused Euston Downside Carriage Maintenance Depot, close to Euston railway station, was demolished in order to clear space for the future construction work; the tunnel portal of the future Euston tunnel is to be present at this location.

 During 2019, a legal challenge to the design of Euston tunnel was launched by a local resident, alleging failures to address safety concerns; in June 2020, the High Court dismissed the challenge as "impossible to accept".